Skip to main content

 • the enhanced rate daily living component of personal independence payment (PIP), or

-• the higher rate daily living component of Scottish disability assistance.
+• the enhanced rate daily living component of Adult Disability Payment under Scottish disability assistance, or

 If payment of these benefits is suspended while you are in hospital, you will still qualify for the severe disability element.